LiamBou/2048_flutter/README.md

 - Swipe to move tiles in four directions (up, down, left, right).
 - Combine tiles with the same number to create larger numbers.
-- Keep track of the current score and the best score using *Providers*.
+- Keep track of the current score and the best score using `Providers`.
-- Best score saved when app closed using *SharedPreferences*
+- Best score saved when app closed using `SharedPreferences`.
 - Reset the game to start over.

 ## Getting Started